 Business secretary clears deal for BT shares by French billionaire Patrick Drahi

-Business secretary Kwasi Kwarteng has cleared the acquisition of BT shares by French billionaire Patrick Drahi’s Altice under the National Security and Investments Act (NSIA).
+The acquisition of BT shares by French billionaire Patrick Drahi’s Altice has been cleared by the business secretary after a review under the National Security and Investments Act (NSIA).

-Drahi’s company is now set to increase its stake from 12 per cent to 18 per cent, after announcing the decision in November.
+Drahi’s company is now set to increase its BT stake from 12 per cent to 18 per cent, after announcing the decision in December.

 In a statement in May, BT said that Kwarteng was exercising his “call-in power” under the NSIA, which was brought into effect at the beginning of this year, to review the investment.